Too Hot, Too Cold, Just Right – How Weather Fluctuations Impact Blood Pressure

 Like with most things in life, there is such a thing as too much.
 Heat is no different.

 On average, your blood pressure is likely to be lower in the summer than it is in the winter.
-The higher temperatures cause blood vessels to dilate to radiate heat.
+The higher temperatures cause blood vessels to dilate to dissipate heat.
 In turn, this makes it easier to pump blood around the body and blood pressure levels reduce.

 Sounds good so far for people with hypertension, doesn’t it?